ibm-cloud-docs/logs-router/iam-permissions.md

 If you are the account owner, you might already have sufficient access without requiring additional permissions.
 {: tip}

+If you have the IAM permission to create policies and authorizations, you can grant only the level of access that you have as a user of the target service.
+For example, if you have viewer access for the target service, you can assign only the viewer role for the authorization.
+If you attempt to assign a higher permission such as administrator, it might appear that permission is granted, however, only the highest level permission you have for the target service, that is viewer, will be assigned.
+{: important}

 ## Assigning access to {{site.data.keyword.logs_routing_full_notm}} in the console
 {: #tenant-iam-permissions-ui}